-As noted above, Sonic's compensation policy is primarily performance-based.
+As noted above, the compensation paid to Sonic's executive officers is based primarily on the performance of Sonic.
 Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), imposes a limitation on the deductibility of annual compensation in excess of \$1 million that is not performance-based.
-It is intended that compensation attributable to the exercise of stock options granted under the Stock Option Plan and the Stock Incentive Plan, as well as annual cash bonuses paid under the Incentive Plan generally should qualify as deductible performance-based compensation.
+Executive officer compensation attributable to the exercise of stock options granted under the Stock Option Plan and Stock Incentive Plan and annual cash bonuses paid under the Incentive Plan should qualify as fully deductible performance-based compensation.
 The Compensation Committee currently intends to continue to manage Sonic's executive compensation program in a manner that will preserve federal income tax deductions.
 However, the Compensation Committee also must approach executive compensation in a manner which will attract, motivate and retain key personnel whose performance increases the value of Sonic.
 Accordingly, the Compensation Committee may from time to time exercise its discretion to award compensation that may not be deductible under Section 162(m) of the Code when in its judgment such award would be in the interests of Sonic.
+The Compensation Committee exercised such discretion in 2005 with respect to the award of supplemental discretionary bonuses to the executive officers as discussed above, a portion of which will not be deductible due to the Code Section 162(m) limitation.